0n1cOn3/ncc/README.md

 ## Copyright
 - Copyright (c) 2022-2022, Nosial - All Rights Reserved
-- Copyright (c) 2004-2022, Fabien Potencier
-- Copyright (c) 2010, dealnews.com, Inc. All rights reserved.
-- Copyright (c) 2013 Austin Hyde
-- Copyright (C) 2009-2016 Laurent Jouanneau
-- Copyright (c) 2011, Nikita Popov
-- Copyright (c) 2010-2016 Arne Blankerts <arne@blankerts.de> and Contributors

 # Licenses

+NCC is licensed under the MIT License, see [LICENSE](LICENSE) for more information.

-Multiple licenses can be found at [LICENSE](LICENSE)
+Multiple licenses for the open source components used in this project can be found at [LICENSE](LICENSES)